JayaniLakshika/paper-cardinalR/paper-cardinalR.md

 ### Branching

-A branching structure captures trajectories that diverge or bifurcate from a common origin, resembling processes such as cell differentiation in biology.
+A branching structure captures trajectories that diverge or bifurcate from a common origin, similar processes such as cell differentiation in biology.
 We introduce a set of data generation functions specifically designed to simulate high-dimensional branching structures with various geometry, number of points, and the number of branches.
 Table \@ref(tab:branching-tb-html) outlines these functions.
 The main arguments of the functions described in Table \@ref(tab:arg-branching-tb-html).

 <div class="layout-chunk" data-layout="l-body">